 Transfer services include: individual appointments with LPC Counselors and meetings with four-year university representatives, referrals to appropriate faculty and services, assistance with technology in the articulation of coursework (ASSIST) and college applications, workshops, a college fair, and a resource library.
-Las Positas has guaranteed admission with UC, CSU, and private universities and concurrent/cross registration with UC Berkeley and CSU East Bay.
+Las Positas has guaranteed admission with selected UC, CSU, and private universities and concurrent/cross registration with UC Berkeley and CSU East Bay.
+Visit www.laspositascollege.edu/transfercenter for up-to-date information.